 This course emphasizes common diseases and disorders of the cardiovascular and lymphatic systems.
 It includes common related treatments and pharmacological agents used.
 The student is provided with the knowledge necessary to use the nursing process in caring for clients with cardiovascular and lymphatic diseases and disorders.
 A student who fails VN131CR will be withdrawn from the co-requisite course.

-Prerequisites: MED-SURG121CR, NUT122CR, VN123CR, VN124CR, VN125CR; Co-requisite: VN136CR
+MED-SURG121CR, NUT122CR, VN123CR, VN124CR, VN125CD: